getify/You-Dont-Know-JS/get-started/ch2.md

 ### Equal...ish

-The most common comparison in JS programs asks the question, "is this X value *the same as* that Y value?"
+The most common comparison in JS programs asks the question, "Is this X value *the same as* that Y value?"
 What exactly does "the same as" really mean to JS, though?

 For ergonomic and historical reasons, the meaning is more complicated than the obvious *exact identity* sort of matching.
-Sometimes an equality comparison intends *exact* matching, but other times the desired comparison is a bit broader, allowing *closely similar* or *interchangable* matching.
+Sometimes an equality comparison intends *exact* matching, but other times the desired comparison is a bit broader, allowing *closely similar* or *interchangeable* matching.
 In other words, we must be aware of the nuanced differences between an **equality** comparison and an **equivalence** comparison.

-If you've spent any time working with and reading about JS, you've certainly seen the so called "triple-equals" `===` operator, also described as the "strict equality" operator.
-That seems rather straight forward, right?
+If you've spent any time working with and reading about JS, you've certainly seen the so-called "triple-equals" `===` operator, also described as the "strict equality" operator.
+That seems rather straightforward, right?
 Surely, "strict" means strict, as in narrow and *exact*.

 Not *exact*ly.